Whaling in Russia: Soviet whaling: 1932–1946

-After the war, an expansion of the North Pacific whaling fleet was undertaken with the purchase of several American-built minesweepers from the war, which were converted into catchers and worked out of several of the Kuril Island, utilizing old whaling stations built by the Japanese during the period of Japanese rule over the islands.
+After the war, an expansion of the North Pacific whaling fleet was undertaken with the purchase of several American-built minesweepers from the war, which were converted into catchers and worked out of several of the Kuril Islands, utilizing old whaling stations built by the Japanese during the period of Japanese rule over the islands.
 Like the Aleut fleet, the catchers out of the Kuril stations were relatively modest in comparison with whaling that would take place later on; however, the catcher boats were extremely effective at catching whales, so much so that the whale stocks were quickly depleted.
 Soviet scientist B. Zenkovitch commented as early as 1951 on the decline of whale stocks around the Kurils.
 In 1955, prominent Soviet whale biologist S.K.
-Klumov wrote to the central fisheries ministry complaining of how the Five-Year Plan quotas were not reflecting of the actual state of the whale stocks around the Kurils, and suggested a more rational approach to whaling and saying Plan quotas should reflect the condition of the whale stocks and not raw domestic production, but unfortunately his concerns were ignored.
+Klumov wrote to the central fisheries ministry complaining of how the Five-Year Plan quotas were not reflective of the actual state of the whale stocks around the Kurils, and suggested a more rational approach to whaling, saying Plan quotas should reflect the condition of the whale stocks and not raw domestic production, but unfortunately his concerns were ignored.
 Indeed, towards the end of the 1950s the Kuril land stations (and to a great extent the Aleut as well) began increasingly taking under-sized whales, especially sperm whales, because of a great desire to meet production targets, despite rapidly depleting the area of whales.
 By the end of their operating periods, the majority of the catches in the Kurils region consisted of undersized whales.
 The first shore station to close was the Shikotan Island station in 1955, and shortly after the stations on Iturup Island were closed as well.
 The northernmost station, on Paramushir Island, was the last station to close; it closed in 1964.
 The Aleut fleet continued operating until 1967, when it was finally retired after 35 years of service.